“I have often regretted my speech, never my silence.” -Anonymous

 Countless meetings, assemblies, seminars, discussions and assessments stare back at me, begging the reasons of the silences I bore at particular moments, which have had lasting impacts on the runnels of my life.
 It would bear nothing short of a time machine to reverse the irreparable damage that the odd moments of speechlessness have gifted me for the imaginable eternity.

-I often remember late Shri Narasimha Rao, one of the greatest proponents of the art of silence in recent times.
-I hope I am not off the mark if I say he retrieved India from the brink of a certain disaster, circa 1992.
-His regime is also reckoned as the watershed of liberalization for the Indian economy.
-In his death, he was refused entry into the AICC office and the hallowed crematoriums of New Delhi.
-It is said that the corpse of the most underrated Prime Minister of India was left half-burnt.
+I often remember late Shri Narasimha Rao, the most underrated Prime Minister of India and one of the greatest proponents of the art of silence in recent times.
+I hope I am not off the mark if I say he retrieved this nation from the brink of a certain disaster, circa 1992.
+His regime is rightly reckoned as the watershed of liberalization in the Indian economy.
+In his death, he was refused entry to his party’s portals and the hallowed crematoriums of New Delhi.
+It is said that the corpse of this potent yet silent diplomat who once wore the crown of India was left half-charred on his pyre.
 They were all convinced that the man who scarcely opened his mouth as he lived is unlikely to breach the silence in afterlife.

 As I retraced my steps back at the end of the day, I smiled at the panel which still held the message.
 If the light were never to be followed by darkness, we would never know the meaning of light itself.